bdusell/qfunnel/README.md

-QFunnel is designed so that it is safe to run `qf submit` while running `qf watch` or `qf check` in the background, so you should not need to worry about race conditions that cause, for example, the same job to be submitted more than once.
+QFunnel is designed so that it is safe to run `qf submit` while running `qf watch` or `qf check` in the background, so you should not need to worry about race conditions that cause, for example, the same job to be submitted more than once, or for more jobs to be submitted than there are open slots.
 If you do notice a race condition, please file a bug report.

 ### Files